Josh-Joseph/gen-code-from-requirements-doc/README.md

     ```
     python src/generate_code_from_file_structure.py --project_path generated_projects/<project_name>
     ````
+- Use GPT-4 fix errors that occur when the project is run:
+    ```
+    python src/fix_code.py --project_path generated_projects/<project_name> --bash_script <set_up_and_run_bash_script>
+    ````

 ## Experiments

 ### Local Discord Character Counter Bot
-So far, I've only tested this to create a silly discord bot that counts characters of messages sent by "subscribers" to it (see `src/generated_projects/local_discord_bot/project_requirements_document.md` for the full requirements).
+So far, I've only tested this on creating a silly discord bot that counts characters of messages sent by "subscribers" to it (see `src/generated_projects/local_discord_bot/project_requirements_document.md` for the full requirements).

+I was hoping I wouldn't have to do the "fix errors" step but the code didn't run (for fairly minor reasons that GPT-4 was plenty able to debug and fix).
+Cool that worked though.